Augustana University adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

 Offensive conduct and/or harassment that does not rise to the level of discrimination or that is of a generic nature not on the basis of a protected status may not result in the imposition of discipline under this policy, but will be addressed through civil confrontation, remedial actions, education and/or effective conflict resolution mechanisms.
 For assistance with conflict resolution techniques, faculty and staff personnel should contact the Title IX Coordinator or a confidential resource (refer to Section 8a.
 Policy on Confidentiality – Confidential Reporting, page 8).

 State law defines various violent and/or non-consensual sexual acts as crimes.
-Additionally, Augustana College has defined categories of sexual misconduct, as stated below, for which action under this policy may be imposed.
+Additionally, Augustana University has defined categories of sexual misconduct, as stated below, for which action under this policy may be imposed.
 Generally speaking, Augustana considers non-consensual sexual intercourse violations to be the most serious, and therefore typically imposes the most severe sanctions, including suspension or expulsion for students and termination for faculty and staff.
-However, the College reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any act of sexual misconduct or other gender-based offenses, including intimate partner or relationship (datingand/or domestic) violence, non-consensual sexual contact and stalking based on the facts and circumstances of the particular grievance.
+However, the University reserves the right to impose any level of sanction, ranging from a reprimand up to and including suspension or expulsion/termination, for any act of sexual misconduct or other gender-based offenses, including intimate partner or relationship (datingand/or domestic) violence, non-consensual sexual contact and stalking based on the facts and circumstances of the particular grievance.
 Acts of sexual misconduct may be committed by any person upon any other person, regardless of the sex, gender, sexual orientation and/or gender identity of those involved.
 Violations include:

 a.
 Sexual Harassment — Both the Equal Employment Opportunity Commission and the State of South Dakota regard sexual harassment as a form of sex/gender discrimination and, therefore, as an unlawful discriminatory practice.
-Augustana College has adopted the following definition of sexual harassment, in order to address the special environment of an academic community, which consists not only of employer and employees, but of students as well.
+Augustana University has adopted the following definition of sexual harassment, in order to address the special environment of an academic community, which consists not only of employer and employees, but of students as well.

 Sexual harassment is unwelcome, sexual or gender-based verbal, written, online and/or physical conduct.

-Consensual relationships of a romantic or sexual nature between an Augustana College employee and a current student, or between supervisors and those they supervise, may be construed as, or may in fact be, sexual harassment, and are prohibited.
+Consensual relationships of a romantic or sexual nature between an Augustana University employee and a current student, or between supervisors and those they supervise, may be construed as, or may in fact be, sexual harassment, and are prohibited.
 Because a unique position of power or control exists in such relationships, then term “consent” is made ambiguous.
 Consequently, to claim a consensual relationship is not an acceptable defense against charges of sexual harassment.

 - is based on power differentials (quid pro quo), the creation of a hostile environment or retaliation.

 b.
 Non-Consensual Sexual Intercourse is defined as any sexual penetration or intercourse (anal, oral or vaginal), however slight, with any object by a person upon another person that is without consent and/or by force.
-Sexual penetration includes vaginal or anal penetration by a penis, tongue, finger or object, or oral copulation by mouth to genital contact or genital to mouth contact.
+Sexual penetration includes vaginal or anal penetration by a penis, tongue, finger or object, or oral copulation by mouth-to-genital contact or genital-to-mouth contact.

 c.
 Non-Consensual Sexual Contactisany intentional sexual touching, however slight, with any object, by a person upon another person that is without consent and/or by force.
 Sexual touching includes any bodily contact with the breasts, groin, genitals, mouth or other bodily orifice of another individual, or any other bodily contact in a sexual manner.